Deaerator: Inspection and maintenance

 NACE International (now known as Association for Materials Protection and Performance (AMPP)) and CIBO (Council of Industrial Boiler Owners) have several recommendations to increase the life of the deaerator unit.
 First, regular inspections (and testing) of the pressure vessel for cracking of welds, and repairing of any weld defects.
 Second, maintaining a proper water chemistry to reduce deaerator deterioration.
 Third, minimize temperature and pressure fluctuation.
 Fourth, internals and accessories should be inspected for proper operation.
 NACE had created a Corrosion Task Group in 1984 that studied causes of corrosion and provided recommendations; NACE still provides recommendations to improve operations of the equipment.

-Accessories

-Deaerator accessories include vent valve, inlet pump(s), water inlet valve, overflow valve or trap, (safety) relief valve, vacuum breaker, steam pressure reducing valve, level instrument, temperature instrument, and discharge pump(s).

-Fabrication of deaerator

-Welding of the steel pressure vessels during the manufacturing process sometimes require Post weld heat treatment, XRAY, Dye Penetration, Ultrasonic, and other type non-destructive testing.
-ASME Boiler and Pressure Vessel Code, NACE International, and HEI (Heat Exchange Institute) have recommendations on the type of testing required.